Pay Transparency Laws in 2025: What HR Managers Need to Know

 Connecticut

-Connecticut’s law requires employers to disclose wage scale when requested by employees.
+Connecticut’s law requires employers to disclose the wage scale when requested by employees.
 Employees have the right to formally request wage ranges from their employers, promoting transparency in compensation.
 Penalties for employers in Connecticut who fail to comply with wage disclosure requirements include fines.

 This legislation empowers prospective employees to seek information about compensation for their new position, fostering a culture of openness and trust within organizations.